-Are you looking to explain holidays concepts to the kids?
+Are you looking to explain family Christmas traditions to the kids?
 Make a photo book highlighting all of your favorite pastimes from the season!
+You could even make a little keychain book that they can tote around with them.
 They love to see their parents in action, and it'll get them even more enthused about the festivity.

 Do you have unique family Christmas traditions?